srbrry/bienvenue-musician-app-client/README.md

 ## Next Steps

 Version 1.0
+- As a user, I want to be able to create an account.
 - As a user, I want to be able to sign in on a login page to have my credentials verified.
 - As a user I want to be able to add a venue to the list.
 - As a user I want to be able to see a master list of venues that combines what I and other users have added.